 Over the next several years, new federal law will require states to conduct criminal background checks on all child care employees that work at a licensed, license-exempt, regulated, and registered child care provider.
-Your local Child Care Resource and Referral (CCR&R) agency can update you on where your state is with implementation of this new law.
+Your local Child Care Resource and Referral (CCR&R) agency can update you on where your state is with the implementation of this new law.
 It is always important to ask your provider if they have completed a background check on all adults who will be around your child.

 WHO should have a comprehensive background check?